-\end{theorem} The proof of Theorem~\ref{th:crb-fake-improved} is very similar to that for~Theorem~\ref{th:crb-mine-improved}, and is given in Appendix~\ref{sec:extra-proofs}.
-Before proceeding with the proof of Theorem~\ref{th:crb-mine-improved}, let us discuss the results. \begin{itemize} \item First, note that in the case of pseudo self-concordance, the radius of the Dikin ellipsoid in which Assumption~\ref{ass:second-subg++} is required to be satisfied is~$\sqrt{\rho}$ times smaller than in the case of canonical self-concordance.
+First, note that, in the case of pseudo self-concordance, the radius of the Dikin ellipsoid in which Assumption~\ref{ass:second-subg++} is required to hold is~$\sqrt{\rho}$ times smaller than in the case of canonical self-concordance.
 As it will become clear from the proof of Theorem~\ref{th:crb-fake-improved}, this deflation is related to the fact that we cannot control the Hessians of~$L(\theta)$ over Dikin ellipsoids with a larger radius, even when Assumption~\ref{ass:second-subg++} holds on such an ellipsoid.
-On the other hand, decreasing the radius $r$ of the Dikin ellipsoid allows to control~$\bar K_2(r)$: as we show in Appendix~\ref{sec:subgaussian-check}, in logistic regression with Gaussian design~$X \sim \cN(0,\Cov)$ one has
+On the other hand, decreasing the radius $r$ of the Dikin ellipsoid allows to control~$\bar K_2(r)$: in Appendix~\ref{sec:subgaussian-check} we show that, in logistic regression with Gaussian design~$X \sim \cN(0,\Cov)$,